-The most notable decreases related to Jito Trading Limited and Yamuna Renewables Limited, which were written down by £1.5 million and £1.3 million respectively.
-As noted in the half year accounts, Yamuna Renewables Limited, a wood pelleting plant in Gars am Kamp, Austria was reduced due to a number of factors.
+The most notable decreases related to Jito Trading Limited and Yamuna Renewables Limited, which were written down by £1.0 million and £800,000 respectively.
+As noted in the half year accounts, Yamuna Renewables Limited, a wood pelleting plant in Gars am Kamp, Austria was reduced to nil due to a number of factors.

 Consumer demand at the site substantially reduced following warmer than expected weather, in addition to two serious fires at the facility which resulted in a halt to production.
 As the company has some borrowings, it is difficult to recover any value and as a result the investment has been fully provided against.

 The problems encountered at Yamuna have resulted in consequential problems with Jito Trading Limited, the operator of another wood pelleting plant in Weitra, Austria, who share the same management team.
 As a result, an advisor has been appointed to sell the business.
-However, as the company has borrowings, it is not expected that a sale based on the current offers would recover any value for the equity shareholders, including the 'K' Share pool.
+However, as the company has borrowings, it is not expected that a sale based on the current offers would recover any value for the equity shareholders, including the 'J' Share pool.

-Ormsborough Limited, the owner of several pubs and restaurants in Yorkshire, has been written down by £948,000 to nil at the period end following the sale of the company that resulted in nil value for equity shareholders.
-The company has since gone into liquidation and as a result a full provision has been made.
+Ormsborough Limited, the owner of several pubs and restaurants in Yorkshire, has been reduced to nil at the period end following the sale of the company that resulted in nil value for equity shareholders.
+The company has since gone into liquidation and as a result a full provision has been recognised.

 Indigo Generation Limited and Ironhide Generation Limited are both developing solar farms on adjacent land in India.
 Due to a combination of factors, each investment has been reduced in value at the period end.
-One of the main factors affecting the sites is the private Power Purchase Agreement ("PPA") market in this region of India that has been particularly affected by reductions in long term PPA terms, as a result of high inflation levels.
+One of the main factors affecting the sites is the private Power Purchase Agreements ("PPA") market in this region of India that has been particularly affected by reductions in long term PPA terms, as a result of high inflation levels.
 Construction of the first phase of each site has now been completed at the year end and grid connections have been secured.
 However, the second phase of the build programme is currently behind schedule.
-As a result, a provision of £478,000 has been required against each investment.
+As a result, a write down of £398,000 has been required against each investment.

-The falls in value experienced by the 'K' Share pool during the year are extremely disappointing.
-We have dedicated substantial resources to address the issues of each of the affected companies.
+The falls in value experienced by the 'J' Share pool during the year are extremely disappointing.
+We have dedicated substantial resources to address the issues of the affected companies.
 Since the year end, the coronavirus pandemic has further impacted the portfolio.
-Businesses in the hospitality sector and children's nurseries are clearly businesses that are suffering heavily from the lockdown and provisions have been made accordingly.

-The unaudited net asset value and Total Return as at 31 March 2020 was 50.3p per share.
+Children's nurseries and wedding venues are clearly businesses that are suffering heavily from the lockdown and provisions have been made accordingly.
+The unaudited net asset value as at 31 March 2020 was 43.8p per share, and Total Return of 48.8p per share.
+Plans to exit the investments will be reformulated when conditions allow.

-The process of realising all of the investments to return funds to investors is scheduled to commence towards the end of 2021.
 In the meantime, we will be working to support all portfolio companies, ensuring that they benefit from Government aid that is available and take sensible decisions as they deal with these unprecedented conditions.